 Are there paid opportunities for Mighty contributors?

 Right now, we do not offer compensation for general submissions.
-However, as part of our Super Contributor program, contributors get regular paid opportunities!
+However, we do have a few avenues for paid writing opportunities:

 Why can’t you edit and publish every story that’s submitted?